wesley-archives/youtube-downloader/README.md

 # YouTube Downloader (Personal Use)

-This is a simple YouTube downloader project for personal use.
-It allows you to download YouTube videos as MP3 or MP4 files via a command-line interface.
-The downloader offers options to fetch videos from URLs, playlists, or search queries, as well as downloading from lists stored in text files.
+This is a YouTube downloader project intended strictly for personal use.
+It allows you to download YouTube videos as MP3 (audio) or MP4 (video) files through a command-line interface.
+This tool supports downloading from single URLs, playlists, search queries, or from lists of URLs saved in text files.

+> ⚠️ Note: This tool is intended only for downloading non-copyrighted content or videos with explicit permission for free use.
+Always respect [YouTube's Terms of Service](https://www.youtube.com/t/terms) and copyright laws.
+Unauthorized downloading of copyrighted material is strictly prohibited.

 ## Features